 As only local (Malaysian) companies can apply for an Establishment License, foreign manufacturers, therefore, have three (3) possibilities to register their medical device in Malaysia:

 Set up a legal subsidiary entity

 who has a valid establishment license, Good Distribution Practice for Medical Devices (GDPMD) certification and a Registrant Account in Medcast system to register the medical devices.

 such as Andaman Medical to register the medical devices.
 Andaman Medical has a valid Medcast Registrant Account and acts directly on behalf of foreign manufacturers.
 We register and maintain your device license which also means you have the freedom to appoint as many importers or distributors for your device as you require while the product license will not be affected by any changes in the distributor network.

 About Medcast (Medical Device Centralized Online Application System)

-MeDC@St 2.0 is Malaysia’s web-based centralized Online Application System for Establishment Licensing, Medical Device Registration or Export Permit.
+[email protected] is the acronym of Medical Device Centralised Online Application System, an online system to manage various applications made to MDA for Establishment Licensing, Medical Device Registration or Export Permit.
 The parties who deal with medical devices and operate their businesses in Malaysia such as manufacturers of medical devices, importers or exporters of medical devices, distributors of medical devices or Authorized Representatives of medical devices must use this system for the submission of any application, particularly medical device registration application to the MDA.